Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 What it is

 Betaine (a.k.a.
-TMG, trimethylglycine) is a compound originally from beets.
-Your body uses it to recycle homocysteine and to donate "methyl groups."
+TMG, trimethylglycine) is a compound originally isolated from beets.
+Your body uses it to recycle homocysteine and to donate "methyl groups" — and it's too cheap and unpatentable for anyone to fund a huge human trial on it.

 What the research shows

 A modest, real boost to lower-body strength, and it reliably lowers homocysteine.
-Little to nothing for power, endurance, or (proven) mood.
+Little to nothing proven yet for power, endurance, mood, or fatty-liver reversal — not because it fails, but because the trials are small and short.

 How it's used

-~2.5 g/day for the gym; 4–6 g for homocysteine.
+~2.5 g/day for the gym; 4–6 g for homocysteine/methylation support.
 Cheap, and also free in beets, spinach, and whole wheat.

 Legality & safety